honeycomb80/ritly_review/README.md

 ## Objetives
 * Deeper understanding of routes
-* Depper understanding of models and migrations
+* Deeper understanding of models and migrations
 * Observing best practices for creating an application:
 	* Commit frequently
 	* Test the changes you make before you commit
 	* Do not commit files that you don't need
+	* Research the methods you call to fully understand what you're doing
 	* Setup sublime to use the proper spacing

 ## Sublime Setup